turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rest_routing_and_controllers_in_rails.markdown

 This means whenever a `get` request to `/tasks` is received, have the `tasks`_controller handle it with the `index` action (method).
 The `(.:format)` thing on the end of the URI pattern refers to things like `http://example.com/tasks.csv` or `http://example.com/tasks.pdf`, etc.

+Based on our rake routes - what controller to we need? do we have it?

 Make a tasks controller:

 ```